 The Dutch newspaper 'Het Parool' brings the news that the first smart 'Amsterdeck' will be placed in Amsterdam soon.

 The fourth edition of the BioHack Academy will start end of January 2017.
 Build your own BioFactory with Open Source hardware.

 Waag Society has developed a co-creation brainstorm toolkit for cultural heritage professionals to assist them in defining their co-creation process.

 BioHack Academy is a unique international 10-week program, during which participants build and use their own biolabs.
-We are now seeking new partner labs for the second and improved series.
+We are now seeking new partner labs for the fourth series in 2017.

 Thousands of ants will visited Waag Society on June 3rd, under the supervision of German artist, audiovisual naturalist and ant lover Kuai Shen.